ColeBallard/RL-clip-generator/README.md

 4. Run the 'run.bat' file.

-5. Select your mp4 files.
+5. Select your mp4 file(s) and output directory, then press 'Generate clips'!

 ## Contribution